Vadzim-Stsiapanau/spark_demo/README.md

 ### Java

-First of all you need to install Java jdk 7<=version<=11.
-I really recommended to install Java jdk version 8 to not have problems with versions.
-For the moment you can't download Java from Oracle archive from Belarus.
+First of all you need to install Java JDK 7<=version<=11.
+I really recommended to install Java JDK version 8 to not have problems with versions.
+For the moment you can't download Java JDK from Oracle archive from Belarus.
 Try to use VPN or download it from external sources.

 ### Spark